Sheep were first domesticated about 6000 years ago and became widely farmed because of their strong flocking instinct.

 We recommend a duvet cover for easy care.
-When cleaning is required, we recommend dry cleaning.
-Please keep the care label attached to comforter and inform cleaners that your comforter is 100% pure wool filled.
+We also recommend dry cleaning when cleaning is required.
+Please keep the care label attached to the comforter and inform cleaners that it is 100% pure wool filled.

-Double and smaller comforters can be washed in
+Double and smaller sized comforters can be washed in

 your washing machine at home with care.
-Large ones require an oversize machine or hand wash in
+Larger ones require an oversized machine or hand washing in a